grew-nlp/grew_match_quick/README.md

 ## Other troubles

+ - Try to add the option `--hard`, it will recompile the backend from scratch
+ - :warning: stronger solution which erases saved patterns: `rm -rf local_files` and try again.

-If the script does not work as expected, you can have a look at files in `local_files/log`, mainly `backend.stderr` and `frontend.stderr` which contains the stderr of the two subprocesses.
+If the script does not work as expected, you can have a look at files in `local_files/log`, mainly `backend.stderr` and `frontend.stderr` which contains the `stderr` of the two subprocesses.
 If this does not solve the issue, report your problem [here](https://github.com/grew-nlp/grew_match_quick/issues) (please join the file `local_files/log/backend.stderr` to make debugging easier).